 (Depo-Provera); which is administered every 3 months.
 The shot contains progestin, a hormone that prevents your ovaries from releasing eggs.
 It also thickens your cervical mucus, which helps block sperm from getting to the egg in the first place.

 We do not offer permanent sterilization.
 We are happy to connect you with local providers.

 Using a formula after tracking 6 months of your period cycle and then abstaining from sex for 7-11 days (varies based on longest cycle length) a month following your period.
 The effectivity of this birth control method is fair if done correctly every month.
 If you have sex on your “fertile” days, you must use a backup form of birth control.

-A thin sheath made of latex, sheep intestines or vinyl that is places over the penis to prevent the sperm from entering the vagina.
+A thin sheath made of latex, sheep intestines or vinyl that is placed over the penis to prevent the sperm from entering the vagina.
 This is a fairly good method of birth control with failure rates approaching 14% and the only method to stop the spread of most sexually transmitted diseases.